bologer/anycomment.io/readme.txt

 AnyComment stands for simplicity, so default comment have very simple user interface, it is up to you what features to have.

 Ps.
-Comment will be actively supported and maintained.
+Comment will be actively supported.
 We would like to have your opinions on what is good and what could be improved.
 Thank you for sharing love with us!

 = Can I contribute? =

 Yes!
 Join our [GitHub repository](https://github.com/bologer/anycomment.io) :)

 Major features of AnyComment include:
 * Social network authorization via Facebook, VK, Twitter or Google